WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-02-history-of-the-pack-the-great-white.md

 He called them "sniffers".

 When a ship struck these particles, it sent them flying off in opposite directions like a pool ball.
-All you had to do was trace the line back to its source.
+All he had to do was trace the line back to its source.

 It was how \_sharky\_ discovered his enemy.
 Floating along in the deep of space.
 Where he presumed his ship remained undetected.
 Ruby-Roo of S.Q.U.I.D.
 WarFleet.